PID loop controller for Node-RED

 setpointand msg.payload set to the required floating point value.

 Proportional band - This controls the gain of the loop and is the range of process value over which the power output will go from 0 to full power.
 The units are that of the process and setpoint, so for example in a heating application it might be set to 1.5 degrees.
+If set to zero then control becomes On/Off with zero hysteresis.
 It may be setup either in the configuration of the node or by passing the node a message with msg.topic set to

 prop_bandand msg.payload set to the required floating point value.